numbbo/coco/README.md

 * Java: any Java Development Kit (JDK), such that `javac` and `javah` are callable (i.e. in the system path).
-* Python: none additionally.
-Python is a general requirement to build the code.
 * MATLAB: at least MATLAB 2008, for details, see [here](./code-experiments/build/matlab/README.txt)
+* Octave: needs to be installed.

 ### Guaranties (None)
 We tested the framework on Mac OSX, Ubuntu linux, Fedora linux, and Windows (XP,